yxqd/luban/core/docs/language-core.rst

 can still be separable.*

 Note: to those who have studied quantum field theory, this is like renormalization.
-One can always find the right way to renormalize a part of the field to make it not divergent (to encapsulate the possibly divergent interactions inside one entity).
+One can always find one way to renormalize a part of the field to make it not divergent (to encapsulate the possibly divergent interactions inside one entity).